 Do ice balls freeze in the same way/same amount of time as cubes?

 Freezing time all depends on the size of the ice and the amount of insulation in the mold.
 If you’re working with a standard ice tray for cubes, you’ll get a faster freeze that any spherical mold because the cube tray is open at the top and made out of metal or thin plastic.
 Spherical molds are closed, so there’s more insulating material all around the ice, and thus the ice freezes more slowly.
 However, if you’re freezing tiny spheres and huge cubes, the tiny spheres might freeze faster simply because they’re so small.

 What’s the key to clear ice?

 The key to clear ice is insulation on all sides of the mold—except one.
 This leads to a type of freezing called directional freezing.
-The parts of the ice that are most insulated freeze last, and the last part to freeze is the part that ends up with the cloudy air bubbles in it.
+The parts of the ice that are most insulated freeze last, and the last part to freeze is the part that ends up with cloudy air bubbles in it.
 The rest of the ice will be crystal clear.
 That’s the idea behind the TINANA.
-The extra insulation on the sides and bottom allow for directional freezing.
+The extra insulation on the sides and bottom allows for directional freezing.
 The sphere molds sit at the top of the box, where they freeze first and, thus, clearly.
 The water at the bottom of the box catches all the air bubbles, and it freezes into a cloudy block.